priyanshudnaik33/Stock-Prediction-using-different-models/README.md

  4. [Formulas.py](https://github.com/bsamaha/Python-Trading-Robot/blob/master/Notebooks/formulas.py) - This .py file contains a miscellaneous group of functions I thought I would be using throughout this project.
 This file is imported into only the "Time Series Forecasting.ipynb".
 In the notebooks authored using Colab the relevant functions are located inside.

 ## Project Summary
-The resulting error from all models built and tested are shown in the bar graph below.
-As you can see the most simple model, a Naive forecast outperformed many of the complex deep learning algorithms in terms of error.
-Surprisingly to me, the LSTM with a 30 day rolling window outperformed all models.
+The bar graph below depicts the resulting error for all models generated and tested.
+As you can see, the simplest model, a Naive forecast, outperformed several of the more advanced deep learning algorithms in terms of inaccuracy.
+Surprisingly, I found that the LSTM with a 30-day rolling window outperformed all models.

 <span style="display:block;text-align:center">![Spy Chart](/Images/model_results.png)</span>

 ### Data
-The data was pulled using the yfinance API.
-The time period of the data is the entire existance of SPY ETF in January of 1993 until today's date of 9/1/2020.
-To update this data simply uncomment all cells in the "update data" cell and rerun.
-If enough time has passed you may want to alter the train,test,validate data splits.
+The data was retrieved from the yfinance API.
+The data spans the whole existence of the SPY ETF, from January 1993 to today's date of September 1, 2020.
+To update this information, simply uncomment all cells in the "update data" field and repeat.
+If enough time has passed, you may want to adjust the train, test, and validate data splits.

-This project was a univariate time series focused on predicting the close price of the next day through various methods.
-The data is in daily time steps.
-As you can see the data is just shy of 7,000 data points.
-The graph below shows the entire data range and how it is broken up into the train,validate,test segments.
+This project was a univariate time series aimed at predicting the next day's close price using several methodologies.
+The data is shown in daily time steps.
+As you can see, the data contains little under 7,000 data points.
+The graph below depicts the complete data range and how it is divided into the train, validate, and test segments.

 <span style="display:block;text-align:center">![Spy Chart](/Images/SPY_train_valid_test_plot.png)</span>